 A small wading bird, related to the cranes.

-Rail earned two battle stars for World War II service.
+Rail earned six battle stars during World War II.